Siyavashshabani/Anomaly_detection_breast_cancer/README.md

 Ensure that you have a suitable Python environment set up and configured before proceeding with the steps above.

 ## Results
-In this section, the reconstruction error for one abnormal patch has been presened:
+In this section, the reconstruction error for one abnormal patch is presented:
 ![result](https://github.com/Siyavashshabani/Anomaly_detection_breast_cancer/blob/main/images/result_img.png)